Superadditivity-based valid inequalities and asymptotic bounds for the vehicle routing problem with stochastic demands: Computational results

-Unlike the instances of \citet{louveaux2018exact}, the CVRPLIB instances are generally best-suited for BP\&C algorithms, with customers-per-route ratios rarely exceeding 10 when ECCs are imposed.
-The results in Table \ref{tab:CVRP} show that FHM20 is indeed dominant in the ECC-VRPSD variant, at least for sets A and P. Regarding B\&C methods, our DL-shaped algorithm provides significantly better results than HS25 on sets A and P, whereas HS25 appears to perform slightly better on set E in the VRPSD and ECC-VRPSD variants.
-However, since the results of HS25 were obtained using an Intel Xeon W-2123 3.6 GHz processor, which is faster than the processor we used to test our DL-shaped algorithm, replication on the same computing infrastructure would be needed to properly determine the best-performing algorithm for these instances.
-Still, what appears unambiguous from these results is that the DL-shaped algorithm is again dominant on the FRC-VRPSD and Basic-VRPSD variants, where it solves 13 instances to optimality, compared to 5 for HS25.
+Unlike the instances of \cite{louveaux2018exact}, the CVRPLIB instances are best-suited for BP\&C algorithms, with customers-per-route ratios rarely exceeding 10 when ECCs are imposed.
+FGHMV23 is an elementary BP\&C method that improves upon the dominance-based BP\&C algorithm FHM20 and represents the current state-of-the-art among BP\&C methods.
+Since FHM20 and FGHMV23 test overlapping but distinct subsets of these instances, we report for each instance the best result obtained by either method, and refer to this combined reference as BP\&C in Table~\ref{tab:CVRP}.
+The results show that BP\&C methods are dominant for the CVRPLIB instances in the ECC variant, jointly solving 43 of the 58 instances on which they were tested.
+Among B\&C methods, our DL-shaped algorithm provides better results than HS25 on sets A and P, whereas HS25 appears to perform slightly better on set E in the ECC-FRC and ECC variants.
+Since the results of HS25 were obtained using an Intel Xeon W-2123 3.6 GHz processor, which is faster than the processor we used to test our DL-shaped algorithm, replication on the same computing infrastructure would be needed to properly determine the best-performing algorithm for these instances.
+What is unambiguous from these results is that the DL-shaped algorithm is dominant on the FRC and basic variants, where it solves 13 instances to optimality, compared to 5 for HS25.
 Overall, our algorithm solves 17 more instances than HS25 among the 256 CVRPLIB instances on which both methods were tested, and thus clearly achieves state-of-the-art results among B\&C methods.